scollinspt/scollinspt/README.md

 - 👋 Hi, I’m @scollinspt
 - 👀 I’m interested in.... physical therapy practice, research and education
-- 📫 How to reach me ... email @ scollinspt at tutanota dot com
+- 📫 How to reach me ... email @ scollinspt at tuta dot com

 <!---
 scollinspt/scollinspt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.